Anastasyalesnussa/spe11c_surrogate_model/README.md

 ---

 ## 1. Research Objectives
-- Transform simulation outputs into ML-ready features through preprocessing and physics-aware feature engineering.
+- Convert high-fidelity SPE11C reservoir simulation outputs into ML-ready inputs using physics-aware preprocessing (spatial binning, interpolation, and engineered features such as normalized depth, density ratio, and CO₂ fraction).
-- Benchmark multiple regression models (Linear Regression, Random Forest, Gradient Boosting, and MLP) to assess their capability in predicting CO₂ storage performance.
+- Construct and compare regression baselines (Linear Regression, Random Forest, Gradient Boosting) and neural network surrogates (MLP) to quantify trade-offs in accuracy, interpretability, and runtime.
-- Develop an optimized neural-network-based surrogate model that maintains high predictive accuracy while reducing computation time compared to full reservoir simulation.
+- Develop an optimized MLP surrogate that reproduces simulator pressure fields with high fidelity while reducing compute time by several orders of magnitude.
-- Evaluate model generalization and reliability using quantitative performance metrics and cross-scenario testing.
-- Demonstrate practical applicability of the surrogate model for rapid scenario screening and sensitivity analysis in CCS workflows.
+- Rigorously evaluate surrogate generalization using hold-out testing, residual analysis, and cross-scenario checks (different timesteps / grid cells / injection conditions).
+- Provide physically interpretable diagnostics (SHAP and Partial Dependence Plots) to demonstrate that the surrogate captures known reservoir physics and to identify the most important control variables for pressure evolution.
+- Deliver a reproducible, publication-ready analysis and figure set to support rapid scenario screening, uncertainty quantification, and decision support for CCS planning.

 ---